 Consensus is a leading provider of secure information delivery services with a scalable Software-as-a-Service ("SaaS") platform.
-Consensus serves approximately 1 million 900 thousand customers of all sizes, from enterprises to individuals, across approximately 5047 countries and multiple industry verticals including healthcare, government, financial services, law and education.
+Consensus serves approximately 800 thousand customers of all sizes, from enterprises to individuals, across approximately 46 countries and multiple industry verticals including healthcare, government, financial services, law and education.
+Our top 10 customers represent approximately 8% of total revenues and approximately 74% of our Small office home office ("SoHo") customer accounts are older than 2 years.
 Beginning as an online fax company over two decades ago, Consensus has evolved into a leading global provider of enterprise secure communication solutions.
 Consensus is well positioned to capitalize on advancements in how people and businesses share private documents and information.
-Its mission is to democratize secure information interchange across technologies and industries, and solve the healthcare interoperability challenge.
+Its mission is to democratize secure information interchange across technologies and industries and solve the healthcare interoperability challenge.
 Consensus's communication and interoperability solutions enable its customers to securely and cooperatively access, exchange and use information across organizational, regional and national boundaries.

-The global economy continues to be impacted by macroeconomic uncertainty and volatility resulting from the COVID-19 pandemic, Russia's invasion of Ukraine, recent global conflicts, inflationary pressures, supply chain disruptions and challenges and as well as labor market pressures.
-During fiscal 2022 and 2021, through 2023, we have observed an increasingly competitive labor market.
-Increased employee turnover, changes in the availability of our employees including as a result of COVID-19-related absences and labor shortages generally have resulted in, and could continue to result in, increased costs, and could adversely impact the efficiency of our operations.
+The global economy continues to be impacted by macroeconomic uncertainty and volatility resulting from recent global conflicts, inflationary pressures, higher interest rates, supply chain disruptions and challenges as well as labor market pressures, all of which could adversely impact the efficiency of our operations.
 We continue to actively monitor the situation and will continue to adapt our business operations as necessary.